maxtkc/mvths-wiki/docs/012a-input-pins.rst

 ---------

 Set up the following circuit on your breadboard.
 MAKE SURE to use a long jump wire for the connection between pin 9 and ground.
-You will be moving one end of this long jump wire between power and ground while the other end remains connected to pin 9.
-By moving the wire between power (5V) and ground you will be setting the input of pin 9 as HIGH and LOW respectively.
-This wire will essentially act as a crude switch.
+By moving one end of the wire between power (5V) and ground (leaving the other end in pin 9) you will be setting the input of pin 9 as HIGH and LOW respectively.
+This wire will essentially act as a crude button.

 .. figure:: images/image101.png
    :alt: